plyght/Voxa/README.md

 - **Customizable Interface:** Modify appearance with custom CSS and theming.
 - **Advanced Window Management:** Resizable and draggable windows with transparency and aesthetic layouts.
 - **Privacy-First Permissions:** Fine-grained microphone, camera, and location access are available only when needed.
-- **FakeNitro and other Vencord plugins:** FakeNitro and Apple Emojis have recently been implemented into Voxa, and other BetterDiscord/Vencord plugins are expected soon!
+- **FakeNitro and other Vencord plugins:** FakeNitro and Apple Emojis have recently been implemented into Voxa and other BetterDiscord/Vencord plugins are expected soon!
 See [Upcoming Features](#upcoming-features).

 ## Known Issues